1993 Australian Grand Prix

 Riccardo Patrese and Derek Warwick also retired from F1 after this race, Patrese having competed in a then-record 256 Grands Prix.
 Senna's victory would turn out to be the 41st and last victory in his Formula One career, and the last time he would finish on the podium, score points, or even finish a race, since the following season he retired in Interlagos and Aida and died at Imola.
 It was also the last win for a Brazilian driver until Rubens Barrichello at the 2000 German Grand Prix.

+This race marked the last F1 Grand Prix to feature a car powered by a Lamborghini V12 engine (the Larrousse LH93).